April 2025

 The way we understand dissociative experiences is shaped by the interplay between percepts (raw experiences) and concepts (interpretive frameworks).
 DID is not the experience itself but a concept that organizes dissociative percepts within a cultural framework.
 Once adopted, concepts like DID shape how individuals perceive and recall their experiences, reinforcing a feedback loop.
 Drawing on ideas from William James and Ian Hacking, I explore how the diagnostic label of DID not only describes experiences but actively shapes them.
 Recognizing this allows for a more flexible, open-ended approach to dissociation beyond a singular framework.

-conceptualization DID Hacking James philosophy
+conceptualization culture DID Hacking James philosophy

 5 minutes